Villylily/Dochacat/README.md

 You can’t upload files from your computer.
 You have to use a URL.

 How to get the right link:
-Find an image you like on Google Images or the web.
+Find an image you like on Google Images or the web. (or you can use gifs in the same way)

 On Windows (PC): Right-click the image and click "Copy image link"